kitakar5525/note-linux-on-surface-book-1/README.md

 ### Wi-Fi not working after s2idle

-You can disable D3 state of Wi-Fi just like NVMe disk: `echo 0 > "/sys/bus/pci/devices/0000:03:00.0/d3cold_allowed" # wifi`, or apply patch to disable D3.
+You can simply disable D3 state of Wi-Fi: `echo 0 > "/sys/bus/pci/devices/0000:03:00.0/d3cold_allowed" # wifi`, or apply patch to disable D3.

 However, I think this is not power-efficient.
 I suggest that we just leave Wi-Fi to D3 and after suspend, reset Wi-Fi to wake it up.
 See [Reset Wi-Fi in case of Wi-Fi crashing or malfunctioning](#reset-wi-fi-in-case-of-wi-fi-crashing-or-malfunctioning) and [/usr/lib/systemd/system-sleep/sleep](#usrlibsystemdsystem-sleepsleep).